Grouchy Golf Blog

 Why you ask?
 Well, who doesn't get a chuckle or two out of David Feherty's and Gary McCord's witty comments?
 But the real reason is CBS' super-slow motion "SwingVision" swing analysis feature.
 It's the coolest thing in golf broadcasting since...well let's be honest, there haven't been that many cool innovations in golf broadcasting ever.

 SwingVision takes slo-mo and kicks it up a notch.
 It's able to capture the full golf swing at an astounding 1,000 frames per second (fps)!
 But what really makes it cooler than other slo-mo features, is that there is a camera solely focused on the ball at impact.
-You know how they say to with your irons?
+You know how they say to "hit down" with your irons?
 While it's true, it's probably one of the hardest things to comprehend in the golf swing.
 I know that it took me a very long time to fully understand the concept.
 Well, it is instantly understood when you see a close-up of Tiger's 7-iron (my guess) spanking the rock on a descending path and then clipping a shallow divot in textbook fashion:

 SwingVision is a great feature that tremendously improves watching golf on TV.
 I only wish that CBS used it more.
 And why not?
 I mean, there's usually enough downtime during a typical golf coverage to fit in a full-length feature film.